franciscorafart/first-apex-project/README.md

-Application to send mass sms with AWS lambdas and SQS workers and the Twilio API.
+Application to send mass sms with AWS lambdas, SQS workers and the Twilio API.
+Built with APEX.

+1) Download the Files
+2) Install Apex
+3) Run npm install on the functions that use npm modules
-- Create Configuration files.
+4) Create Configuration files.

 For APEX you need a project.json file with your environmental variables and a function.json file for each function that requires special configurations (role, timeout, for example).